cfillion/reapack-index/README.md

 Options:
     -a, --[no-]amend                 Reindex existing versions
-    -c, --check                      Test every package including uncommited changes and exit -o, --output FILE=./index.xml    Set the output filename and path for the index -l, --link LINK                  Add or remove a website link --donation-link LINK         Add or remove a donation link
+    -c, --check                      Test every package including uncommited changes and exit -i, --ignore PATH                Don't check or index any file starting with PATH -o, --output FILE=./index.xml    Set the output filename and path for the index -l, --link LINK                  Add or remove a website link --donation-link LINK         Add or remove a donation link